About me

 What I'm Doing Now

 I am the co-founder and CTO at Under Control Robotics.
-We build multipurpose robots to support human workers in the world’s toughest jobs—turning dangerous work from a necessity into a choice.
-Our work demands reliability, robustness, and readiness for the unexpected—on time, every time.
-We’re assembling a mission-driven team focused on delivering real impact in heavy industry, from construction and mining to energy.
-If you're driven to build rugged, reliable products that solve real-world problems, we’d love to talk.
+We build multipurpose robots to support human workers in the world's toughest jobs.
+Our first product is a walking robot designed to carry heavy loads over any terrain, for any duration, in any weather for the unexpected—on time, every time.
+We're assembling a mission-driven team focused on delivering real impact in heavy industry, from construction and mining to energy.
+If you're driven to build rugged, reliable products that solve real-world problems, we'd love to talk.

 For more than a decade I've been building robots and the brains that drive them.
 My process starts with computation and theory, then moves quickly to hardware, where experiments serve as the gradient that steers each new iteration.
 In this loop, mathematical rigor and creative heuristics carry equal weight.
 Much of my approach is shaped by the groundbreaking work of early robotics pioneers.